Bruno-Noobador/Mr-Beast/README.md

 Coding Assingment
 Has to have:

---Everything from the Coding Classes
+- Everything from the Coding Classes
---Use Datebase
+- Use Datebase
---React
+- React
---Routes (recommened)
+- Routes (recommened)